CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

         value: connection-poolers
 ```

-Note that setting a toleration does not necessarily mean that the pgBouncer instances will be assigned to Nodes with those taints.
+Note that setting a toleration does not necessarily mean that the PgBouncer instances will be assigned to Nodes with those taints.
 [Tolerations act as a **key**: they allow for you to access Nodes](https://blog.crunchydata.com/blog/kubernetes-pod-tolerations-and-postgresql-deployment-strategies).
-If you want to ensure that your pgBouncer instances are deployed to specific nodes, you need to combine setting tolerations with node affinity.
+If you want to ensure that your PgBouncer instances are deployed to specific nodes, you need to combine setting tolerations with node affinity.

 ## Next Steps